 Termination by Retrenchment

-An employer may be retrench an en employee from the service of any establishment on the ground of redundancy.
-If any worker has been in continuous service under an employer for minimum 1 (one) year, the employer, in the case of retrenchment of such worker, shall:
+An employer may be retrenching an en employee from the service of any establishment on the grounds of redundancy.
+If any worker has been in continuous service under an employer for a minimum 1 (of one) year, the employer, in the case of retrenchment of such worker, shall:

-• give him 1 (one) months’ notice in writing mentioning the reasons for his retrenchment or, in lieu of such notice pay him wages for the period of notice;
+- give him 1 (one) month’s notice in writing mentioning the reasons for his retrenchment or, instead of such notice pay him wages for the period of notice;

 Termination by Lay-off

-An employer may, at any time, if necessary in the event of fire, sudden catastrophe, breakdown of machinery, stoppage of power supply, epidemics, wide spread riots or any other cause beyond his control, stop any section or sections of his establishment, wholly or partly, for such period as the cause for such stoppage continues to exist.
-In such situation if the period of stoppage of work exceeds 3 (three) working days, the workers concerned shall be laid off.
+An employer may, at any time, if necessary in the event of a fire, sudden catastrophe, breakdown of machinery, stoppage of power supply, epidemics, widespread riots or any other cause beyond his control, stop any section or sections of his establishment, wholly or partly, for such period as the cause for such stoppage continues to exist.
+In such a situation, if the period of stoppage of work exceeds 3 (three) working days, the workers concerned shall be laid off.

 Lay off over 45 days

-No worker shall get the payment of compensation in case of laid-off for more than 45 (forty-five) days during any calendar year.
+It is to be noted that no worker shall be entitled to the payment of compensation in case of being laid off for more than 45 (forty-five) days during any calendar year.

 Termination by Discharge